 What Songtrust collected

-Over the past four years, Songtrust collected a total of $480 on my behalf.
+As of February 2022, Songtrust has collected a total of $1592 on my behalf.

-It turns out that retroactive mechanicals are hard to uncover.
+It turns out that retroactive performance royalties are hard to uncover.
 Most societies require them to be claimed within 2-3 years.
 After that, they are redistributed to their members or blackboxed to cover operational costs.

 Is Songtrust right for you?

-Even though the numbers didn’t work out in my favor, I’m glad I signed up with Songtrust.
-Otherwise I’d still be wondering if there was a pot of gold waiting for me at the end of the rainbow.
+Obviously it was the right call for me.
+Even if the numbers didn’t work out in my favor, I’d still be glad I went with Songtrust.
+Otherwise I’d be wondering if there was a pot of gold waiting for me at the end of the rainbow.

 If you’re releasing and actively promoting your music, you need to be registered with a PRO and with SoundExchange.
 Those two agencies will most likely collect the vast majority of royalties for you.